 This is the most versatile mounting system for your speedlight softbox.
 The S-type bracket is sturdy and can hold large light modifiers.
 It comes with a Bowens mount, compatible with many regular-sized softboxes.

-Since this bracket tends to be bigger, it often needs to be installed on a light stand.
+Since this bracket tends to be bigger, it must often be installed on a light stand.
 But that’s not an issue because you get the best results when the flash is not physically on your camera.

-This mounting system uses magnets to let you attach softboxes to your flash unit.
-It’s perfect for quickly swapping one light modifier with another on the go.
+This mounting system uses magnets to attach softboxes to your flash unit.
+It’s perfect for quickly swapping one light modifier with another when you’re on the go.

 The downside of using this design is that you can only use softboxes that have magnets.
 And light diffusers with such a mounting system tend to be small.
 That’s because magnets can only carry so much weight.